seriesnext/seriesnext/documents/term-sheet.md

 Voting Rights
 -------------

-Votes together with the Common Stock on all matters on an as-converted basis except in the election of directors.
+Votes, on an as-converted basis, together with the Common Stock on all matters except the election of directors.
 Approval of a majority of the Preferred Stock required to:

 1. adversely change rights of the Preferred Stock;
 2. change the authorized number of shares;